myshell-ai/AIlice/README.md

 }
 ```

+Now that the environment configuration has been done.

+<a name="some-typical-use-cases-for-launching-ailice"></a>
+## Some Typical Use Cases for Launching AIlice

-Now that the environment configuration has been done, you can directly copy a command from the typical use cases below to run AIlice.
+You can directly copy a command from the typical use cases below to run AIlice.

 ```bash
 ailice_main --modelID=oai:gpt-4-1106-preview --prompt="main"